BaltazarCortina/PS13-AutomationTest/readme.md

-# Problemática Semanal 13 - Automation Tests
+# Problemática Semanal 13 - Automation Test
 ***
 Automated test to search for the "Wikipedia" page on Google, access it and check that the url is correct.